-\begin{remark} An explicit upper bound in terms of the systole of the Riemann surface representing the point in the Teichm\"{u}ller space where the curvature tensor and sectional curvatures are evaluated is not available (see the introduction of \cite{wpcurv}).
-So we need to deduce the bounds on sectional curvatures using compactness arguments as above. \end{remark}
+\begin{remark} An explicit upper bound in terms of the systole of the Riemann surface representing the point in the Teichm\"{u}ller space where the curvature tensor and sectional curvatures are evaluated is not available; see the introduction of \cite{wpcurv}.
+So in the preceeding lemma we used compactness arguments to deduce the bounds on sectional curvatures. \end{remark}